 GHD may also occur in adult patients; however, the role of GH therapy in adults is not as clear as it is in pediatric patients in whom therapy is required for normal growth.
 There is evidence to demonstrate that when used in adult patients with GHD, GH therapy increases muscle mass and decreases body fat.
 Evidence of other potential beneficial effects of GH therapy in adults is not as established and includes improvement in bone mineral density, sense of well-being, muscle strength and lipid profile.
-GH therapy can be considered in adult patients with severe clinical manifestations and unequivocal evidence of GHD due to organic disease of childhood-onset or adult-onset.
+GH therapy can be considered in adult patients with severe clinical manifestations and unequivocal evidence of GHD due to organic disease of childhood-onset or adult-onset.2

-All of the GH preparations contain somatropin; otherwise known as recombinant human GH.3-11 The various preparations are Food and Drug Administration (FDA)-approved for use in a variety of pediatric conditions associated with a failure in growth, including chronic kidney disease, Turner syndrome, being born small for gestational age, Prader-Willi syndrome, mutations in the Short Stature Homeobox gene and Noonan syndrome, as well as for idiopathic short stature.3-9,11 The majority of preparations are also indicated for the treatment of GHD in adults.3-9 Of note, Serostim® (somatropin) is FDA-approved solely for the treatment of human immunodeficiency virus-associated wasting or cachexia in adults.
-Specific
+All of the GH preparations contain somatropin; otherwise known as recombinant human GH.3-11 The various preparations are Food and Drug Administration (FDA)-approved for use in a variety of pediatric conditions associated with a failure in growth, including chronic kidney disease, Turner syndrome, being born small for gestational age, Prader-Willi syndrome, mutations in the Short Stature Homeobox gene and Noonan syndrome, as well as for idiopathic short stature.3-10 The majority of preparations are also indicated for the treatment of GHD in adults.3-9 Serostim[®] (somatropin) is FDA-approved solely for the treatment of human immunodeficiency virus-associated wasting or cachexia in adults.11 Another agent,

-FDA-approved indications for the various GH preparations are outlined in Table 2.3-11 All of the available GH preparations are available for subcutaneous injection and there are currently no generics available within the class.
+Zorbtive[®] (somatropin), has the unique indication of the treatment of short bowel syndrome.
+12 Specific FDA-approved indications for the various GH preparations are outlined in Table 2.
+3-12 All of the available GH preparations are available for subcutaneous injection and there are currently no generics available within the class.